Email this to a friend

 $400

-In Europe, a clinical evaluation is always required The 2007 amendment to the European Medical Device Directive comes into force in March 2010, and it requires a full clinical evaluation (CE) to be conducted as part of the process to market a device.
-Since notified bodies will review the results of the evaluation, it is important that the clinical evaluation is conducted appropriately, correctly and robustly.
+In Europe, a clinical evaluation is always required The 2007 amendment to the European Medical Device Directive came into force in March 2010, and it required a full clinical evaluation (CE) to be conducted as part of the process to market a device.
+Since Notified Bodies will review the results of the evaluation, it is important that the clinical evaluation is conducted appropriately, correctly and robustly.
 The clinical evaluation determines whether or not a new clinical investigation is required.
 Questions will be clarified from a Notified Body perspective by Dr. Gert Bos and Dr. Suzie Halliday of the British Standards Institute.
 Presented on January 20, 2010.
 Click here for more details.

 $350